bibleup/docs/docs/guide/index.md

 ### CDN

-If you like to use a CDN instead, place the following before the closing `</body>` tag in your HTML:
+To serve BibleUp through a CDN, place the following code before the closing `</body>` in the HTML file:

 ```html
 <!-- jsdelivr -->